laravel/docs/events.md

         ) {}
     }

 >Each database transaction's events are isolated.
-If a transaction fails, the events will be discarded and it will not affect the parent transaction.
+If a transaction fails, its events will be discarded and it will not affect the parent transaction.

 <a name="event-subscribers"></a>
 ## Event Subscribers